philkam/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 ## How To Setup The System
-* Setup a virtual environment.
-See [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments)
+* Set up a virtual environment.
+See [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments) for more details.

 ## Components of the Sytem